-English name: Chanard’s Mud Snake
+English name: Chanard’s Mud Snake (aka “Sind River Snake”)

 Scientific name: Enhydris chanardi

 Description: To 55cm long.
 A very short, thick water snake.
 Head is broad and mottled with yellow and grayish-brown coloration.
 Body is grayish-brown above.
-There is a yellow stripe on each side with a row of small dark dots running just above it.
+There is a pale stripe on each side with a row of small dark dots running just above it.
 Underbelly is pale with a grayish zig-zag line on the edges.

 Danger to humans: Is a rear-fanged snake like other members of its family, but is not dangerous to humans.